juliaolivieri/COMP_293C_Computational_Biology/homework3/README.md

 Now that we've installed Anaconda, let's try creating our first environment.

-Input the following command to create an environment called `anaconda_env` that has Python3 loaded into it:
+Input the following command to create an environment called `alignment_env` that has Python3 loaded into it:

 `$ conda create --name alignment_env python=3`